-There are thousands of species of predatory and parasitic beneficial insects who help control common garden pests by feeding on them or feeding them to their young.
+There are thousands of species of predatory and parasitic beneficial insects that help control common garden pests by feeding on them or feeding them to their young.
 Many of the insects you encounter in the garden are benign or beneficial.
 These insects are capable of consuming tens of thousands of pests every day such as ladybugs, lacewings, stinkbugs, soldier beetles, tachnid flies, parasitic wasps, pirate bugs, ground beetles and others.
-For instance, there are over 400 species of ladybugs in North America.
 Ladybugs are notorious pest eaters, each consuming dozens of pest insects and insect eggs every day.
 To have a balanced population of predatory insects, provide overwintering habitat.

 Plants that attract and support beneficial insects & pollinators: